 Odds: 0% – 0% – 0% more

 This is based on a very simple idea that, so far as I can tell, no one has yet published here: a deck which includes the heroes with the highest willpower, defense & attack.
 Of the various 4-willpower heroes, Éowyn is the best quester because of the discard option.
-The spirit Beregond is chosen for threat reduction and because our attacker, Beorn, doesn't take attachments (so his tactics version wouldn't help as much).
+The spirit Beregond is chosen for threat reduction and because our attacker, Beorn, doesn't take attachments.

-A number of cards here are meant to bolster Beregond's defense: Gondorian Shield of war is for him, as is Gondorian Discipline.
+A number of cards here are meant to bolster Beregond's defense: Raiment of War of war is for him, as is Gondorian Discipline.
 Arwen Undómiel can quest and also boost his defense at the same time.
 Unexpected Courage will let him defend more than once, or let either him or Eowyn add a tiny bit to attack if necessary.

 To deal with the possible departure of Beorn, we have Prince Imrahil (to become a replacement hero & attacker), and Fortune or Fate.
 But since most defending will be done by Beregond, the departure shouldn't be too soon.